Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 The SCADA-to-MES boundary

-SCADA owns the real-time picture: live values, alarms, operator control actions, and the high-resolution historian.
+The boundary is functional, not always architectural, and the clearest way to define it is by what each layer owns.
+SCADA owns the real-time picture: live values, alarms, operator actions and the high-resolution historian.
 Its job is correctness and responsiveness now.
 MES owns the production context: the work order, the recipe version, the material lots, the people, and the assembled batch record.
 Its job is to make the process evidence meaningful and auditable after the fact.

 The MESA model and B2MML